scalajs-react-interface/sri/docs/InteropWithThirdParty.md

 # Interop With Third Party Components

-If you want to use a reactjs component in your scalajs-react project then you must define a wrapper for js component.
+If you want to use a reactjs component in your project then you must define a wrapper for js component.

 ## Example
  Let say we have a JS component , Name : AwesomeJSComp , props ..